LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 can then be fulfilled by starting Logtalk from the application directory (so that the application settings file is loaded) and running once the query:

-	| ?- {packs(loader)}, packs::restore('requirements.lgt').
+	| ?- packs::restore('requirements.lgt').

-The application `loader.lgt` file can then load the required packs using their loader files:
+After, the application `loader.lgt` file can then load the required packs using their loader files:

 	:- initialization((
 		% load required packs